Lecrapouille/OffScreenCEF/cefsimple_opengl/README.md

 - `$CEFSIMPLE_SDL/cefsimple_sdl`
 - `$CEFSIMPLE_GL/cefsimple_opengl`

-These applications do not have command lines, you have to edit the code to give your desired page.
+These application do not have command lines, they are opening Google page.